 This follows up an earlier book, Il Capitale Quotidiano, which the Italian group published in 2016.
-If the foundational economy is the infrastructure of Italian daily life, in food, water, electricity and gas supply, transport, education, health and care services, the welfare of our society should be the driving principle of economic action.
-For the past twenty years, however, this zone of the Italian economy has been penetrated by profit maximization, short-termism, financial accumulation and value extraction.
+If the foundational economy is the infrastructure of Italian daily life, the well-being of citizens should be the principle which drives provision of food, water, electricity and gas supply, transport, education, health and care services, For the past twenty years, however, the foundational zone of the Italian economy has been penetrated by profit maximization, short-termism, financial accumulation and value extraction.

-In this book 17 authors analyse how in Italy, as elsewhere in Europe, companies and local institutions, private and public economic players have been drawn into this pursuit of value extraction and short-term.
-A series of Italian case studies of major sectors shows how this drift is undermining the foundations of economic life, feeding economic divides and social inequalities.
+In this book 17 authors analyse how in Italy, as elsewhere in Europe, companies, investment funds and local institutions, private and public economic players have been drawn into this pursuit of value extraction and short-term.
+A series of Italian case studies of major sectors shows how this shift is undermining the foundations of economic life, feeding economic divides and social inequalities.

 Il Capitale Quotidiano argues that the existing defensive initiatives of collective social actors in Italy are inadequate as a response to this financialization of the foundational economy.
 The challenge for Italian politicians, civil society and academics is to open the path for radical social innovation.
 Hence, the proposal for a new kind of reformism whereby foundational activities – private or public- would be socially licensed so that they explicitly operated for the benefit of society.
 Follow the link to the publisher’s website to read reviews.